Amy is a Legal Director in the Restructuring & Insolvency team. She is a solicitor and a (non-appointment taking) licensed insolvency practitioner.

 Amy advises clients on corporate and personal insolvency law.
 She acts for insolvency practitioners and stakeholders affected by financial distress, including directors, shareholders, creditors and debtors from a wide spectrum of sectors, but particularly financial services and insurance.
 Her practice encompasses advisory, disputes and transactional work and extends to advising insolvency practitioners in respect of professional disciplinary issues.

-Amy won the Insolvency Lawyers' Association Prize in the Joint Insolvency Examination Board (JIEB) examinations in 2010 and is a contributor to Tolley's Insolvency Law service and other technical publications.
+Amy won the Insolvency Lawyers' Association Prize in the Joint Insolvency Examination Board (JIEB) examinations in 2010, is a contributor to Tolley's Insolvency Law service and other technical publications, and has presented at a range of seminar and training events, including for LexisNexis and the IPA.

 - Liquidators: Acting in relation to numerous antecedent and misfeasance claims against directors of a company in the travel sector.